seannns/uni-notes/IFB103/Design Presentation.md

 Consider the opportunity presented earlier - this user wants to end their reliance on instant coffee, and finally have a chance at social interaction after COVID lockdowns.
 How would they go about both finding a new suitable cafe and attending events nearby?

 Opening the app for the first time, users are asked both taste preferences and dietary requirements.
 The "homepage" of the app is a map, presenting you with nearby suitable cafe's as well as 3 buttons.
 For the purposes of this user, they may tap any of the cafe's on their screen depending on proximity.
-After tapping on a cafe, the over
+After tapping on a cafe, the overview is presented.
+Here, the user may find and read reviews, view images, see the address, and read general information.
+Additionally, buttons are present for finding directions and - more importantly - viewing events at this specific cafe.
+These events may be set up by users or by

 ### Prototype review and feedback, discussing how you implemented change iteratively in your app.
 (LUCAS)